lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 {% include image.html url="/assets/images/02/quad_edge/origin_prev.png" classes="fill_black float_right" description="" %}
 One example for the methods above, that shows how `origin_prev()` can be implemented in terms of `origin_next()`.

 The key here is that we first rotate the edge, to get the dual edge that points from the right to the left face.
 Just like with primal edges we can use `origin_next()` to get the next (counterclockwise) edge around the origin, but for dual edges that origin is a face instead of a vertex.
 So when we rotate our dual edge, we get the dual edge that point "through" the next edge of the right face or in other words `origin_prev()` of our original mesh.
-And to get this primal edge, we then just need to rotate the dual edge again.
+And to get this primal edge, we are actually looking for, we then just need to rotate the dual edge again.

 <br style="clear:both">